Mark Funkhouser, Executive Director

 Lisa has been a lifelong resident of Evansville and is a Harrison High School graduate.
 She enjoys walking and traveling.
 She can be found on many days before her shift starts getting exercise walking the track in PEACE Zone.
 She also volunteers at the St. Vincent DePaul store.
 She has been involved in PEACE Zone nearly since its inception volunteering on the Peer Advisory Council and at the check-in desk.
 She began employment in September 2013.
 She is in recovery and values the support she has from her friends and large family, including her many nieces and nephews.
 She says that taking care of herself and her faith both play an important part in her recovery.

-Carrie Figueroa, Program Coordinator
+Kristen King, Program Coordinator